yuji1997/voice_analysis/README.md

-# voice_analysis in Python
+# voicea nalysis in Python
-This is a introduction to voice analysis in Python libraries, "pywirld" and "pyreaper".
+This is a introduction to voice analysis in Python libraries, "pyworld" and "pyreaper".

 My development environment is macOS Mojave, version 10.14.2, Python3.7.1 and use pyenv.

 **warning!**

-Anaconda is not matched for pyworld.
+Pyworld does not work well in Anaconda.
 Use .pyenv/shims/python3 or usr/bin/env python3.

 ## Download